 Estimated earnings: £20 per month

 Hopefully, these tips have given you a spark of inspiration to make more money from home.
 It doesn’t matter how you earn it, but extra money would be handy for everyone right now!
-The more of these you can master, the more chance you have of making a nice little passive income stream, which, if done right, may be enough to live off in the future.
-As well as earning extra money it is worth considering where you can save money too, so check out my '25 money saving tips that could save you thousands'
+The more of these you can master, the more chance you have of making a nice little passive income stream, which - if done right - may be enough to live off of in the future.
+As well as earning extra money, it is worth considering where you can save money too, so check out my 25 money saving tips that could save you thousands.